b2slab/genedise/README.md

 Running the script is *barely* possible with 16GB of RAM.
 We recommend using 32GB to avoid spikes with swapping.

 For reference, executing all the diseases under a single repeated CV scheme (25 repetitions, 3 folds per repetition) on *eko* takes **one week**.
+Likewise, *sun* is twice as fast.
 The code is a mixture between serial and parallel executions because not all the methods run in parallel.

+On the other hand, the computationally intensive code was run on a torque-based cluster, but the `parallel` R package -part of the R base- was unable to clean up the child processes.
+This led to memory exhaustion and proved to be infeasible.
+Alternatives to tackle this while **keeping reproducibility** might be added in the future.